maximilionus/HardsubMaster/README.md

 | [`ffmpeg`](https://ffmpeg.org/) installed and in `PATH` | 20200504-5767a2e |

 ## Usage
+- Make sure that name of your file is as short and simple as possible.
+Something like `test1.mkv`.
 - If subtitles are already inside the container then simply drag all `mkv` files to `HardsubMaster` executable and it will do the rest.
 Result will be saved to `./output/`

 ## How to build